-Sarah Mackenzie's book Teaching From Rest helped me understand that the curriculum I was teaching is the language itself.
-The materials that I chose to utilize, whether it be Henle or First Form Latin, are tools to aid me in teaching the curriculum.
-With this understanding, I am freed to impart the grammar of Latin that I understand to my grammar aged kids, and find great fruit in our endeavor!
+Sarah Mackenzie's book Teaching From Rest helped me understand that the curriculum I teach is the language itself.
+The materials that I choose to utilize, whether it be Henle or First Form Latin, are tools to aid me in teaching the curriculum.
+With this understanding, I feel freed to impart the grammar of Latin that I understand to my grammar-aged kids, and find great fruit in our endeavor!

-While I do not currently utilize any of these materials, if you're a first time Latin student yourself, pick a tool that will help you learn, so that you can multiply the fruit of your language studies!
-Tomorrow, I'll continue to share tips for loving learning Latin.
+While I do not currently utilize any of these materials, if you're a first-time Latin student yourself, the tools below are wonderful for multiplying the fruit of your language studies!
+In my next post, I'll continue to share tips for loving learning Latin.

-There are two publishers that I think produce fantastic materials, and therefore offer two great roads to equipping you as you learn with your children.
+There are two publishers that I think produce fantastic materials, offering two great roads to equipping you as you learn with your children.
 Start at a level with your oldest child and scale the material for the rest of your children.

 Song School Latin offers a fun and light introduction to Latin.
-The workbook pages are simple and engaging, and there are free printable coloring sheets on their website to add to the learning fun.
-The basic book comes with an audio CD with all of the jingles, but you can also get the complete set which includes instructional DVDs along with a card game to practice the new vocabulary.
+The workbook pages are simple and engaging.
+Their basic book comes with an audio CD with all of the jingles, but you can also get the complete set which includes instructional DVDs along with a card game to practice the new vocabulary.
 Here are some samples of the videos that go along with the material:

 Memoria Press is another great publisher that developed the study guides for Henle that I love to use.
 They begin their Latin studies in 2nd grade with the Prima Latina series followed by Latina Christiana for 3rd grade and up.
 What I love about the Memoria Press materials is that their books were designed as preparation for studying Henle in high school.
 Written as a four year curriculum, the "Form" series is recommended to begin in the 5th grade, working up to the forth form utilizing the Henle text.
 See the sample video below for a glimpse into this material.